EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Allow Tank (41)

-{% hint style="info" %}
+!!! info
       Allow Tank, denoted by special attack 41, sets the NPC to allow other NPCs to take aggro from players.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |